-By studying the historical data, Ray found out that the similar anomalies and crisis happened many times throughout the history, and that there always are identical occurrences in each case being another one of those.
+By studying the historical data, Ray found out that the similar anomalies and crisis happened many times throughout history, and that there always are identical occurrences in each case being another one of those.

 Ray talks about three main debt cycles that occurred many times in the history which are: